odamex/odx/README.md

 ## Implemented Features

 - ✅ Server browser with real-time master server queries
+- ✅ Local network discovery for servers not on the master list
 - ✅ OdalPapi UDP protocol implementation for server discovery
 - ✅ Quick Match system with automatic server selection
 - ✅ IWAD detection and management (Steam integration)